The Board of Governors is comprised of distinguished Christian leaders from across Canada and the United States.

 JULIE KERR, M.S.

-Julie Kerr is a TWU alumnae (BA psychology, 1989) and Alumni Achievement Award recipient (2014) who also completed a Masters of Science degree in pshychology at Western Washington University (1996).
+Julie Kerr is a TWU alumnae (BA psychology, 1989) and Alumni Achievement Award recipient (2014) who also completed a Masters of Science degree in psychology at Western Washington University (1996).
 She has worked in the health, social services and not-for profit sectors and currently holds a senior administrative position within Alberta Health Services.
-Julie has served on a variety of boards including Crisis Pregnancy Centres (Vancouver and Prince George, BC), Cedars Christian School (Prince George), homeless serving organizations, churches and primary care networks.
-Julie lives with her husband, Michael, and 3 of their children in Calgary, AB.
-Their oldest daughter is completing her Education degree at TWU.
+Julie has served on a variety of boards including Crisis Pregnancy Centres, Cedars Christian School (Prince George), homeless serving organizations, churches and primary care networks.
+Julie lives with her husband, Michael, and their two teenaged sons in Calgary, AB.
+Their two daughters have both attended TWU and are now pursuing their careers in Education and Economics.

 MATTHEW KWOK, MD